Wu-Haitao/InventoryManagementSystem/README.md

 This function is for the case when adding an asset that is a variant of another and they share the same accessories list.

-To use this function, first click on the copy button in the asset details panel.
-Then in the add window the copied asset's tag will be shown.
-Check the copy option and when saved the copied list will be appended to the newly added accessory.
+Click on the copy button in the asset details panel.
+Then in the add window, check the copy option and when the addition is completed the copied list will be appended to the newly added accessory.

 ### Edit

 Click on the edit button to open the edit window.
-After modifying the asset information and clicking save button, the asset will be updated.
-All modifications are based on the current selected asset.
+After modifying the asset details and clicking the save button, the asset will be updated accordingly.

 Note that the asset tag cannot be changed.
 Instead, delete this asset and add a new one.

-The copy accessories list function can be implemented as well.
+The copy accessories list function can be implemented in this operation as well.

 #### Edit an Accessory

-Click on the brush button of an accessory in the list to start editing it.
-Sometimes this is more convenient compared to the default edit operation.
+The edit buttons can also be found in the accessories list, for the convenience of editing each accessory.

 ### Delete

 Select the assets in the table (hold ctrl or shift to select multiple).
 Then click on the delete button.

 The delete function removes the selected assets from the accessories list of the current selected asset.
-Accessories under the selected assets may be deleted as well depends on whether they have any 'parent' assets.
+Accessories under the selected assets may be deleted as well depending on whether they have any 'parent' assets.

 Some of the deleted assets may still be in the database.
 An asset will be fully removed only when it doesn't belong to any asset as an accessory.

-The case is different when 'view all' mode is toggled.
-In this mode, deleting an asset will completely remove it from database.
+When 'view all' mode is activated, deleting an asset will completely remove it from the database.

 ### Log